 Oslo apartment alternative for your stay

-If you prefer a home away from home-style accommodation when on your Oslo trip with teenagers in Norway, then an apartment is the best choice for you on your family vacation.
-There are so many options for singles, families, and budget-friendly options in Oslo as well.
+If you prefer a home away from home-style accommodation on your Oslo trip with teenagers in Norway, then an apartment is the best choice for your family vacation.
+There are so many options for singles, families, and budget-friendly options in Oslo.
 You can search VRBO for tourist-class apartments in cities worldwide.

 Getting to Oslo

 Oslo is one of the best family destinations in the North of Europe for family travel with teens.
-It is the capital of Norway and thus is connected by highways, long distant buses, trains and planes all bringing people daily to the city.
-This makes Oslo one of the easiest family travel destinations to get to in Europe
+It is the capital of Norway and thus is connected by highways, long-distance buses, trains, and planes, bringing people to the city daily.
+This makes Oslo one of the easiest family travel destinations in Nothern Europe, alongside Helsinki and Stockholm.

-- You can fly into Oslo Airport, which is located 35 kilometres northeast of the city.
+- You can fly into Oslo Airport, located 35 kilometres northeast of the city.
 The airport connects to 26 domestic and 158 international destinations.
-Airlines such as British Airways, KLM, TUI and Vueling fly into Oslo
+Airlines such as British Airways, KLM, TUI and Vueling fly into Oslo.

 - You can book an airport transfer straight to your hotel door

-- If your flights have a long stopover, or you just want to relax before your trip, you should consider getting a lounge pass with a Priority Pass.
+- If your flights have a long stopover or want to relax before your trip, you should consider getting a lounge pass with a Priority Pass.
 Priority Pass has access to airport lounges all over the world.
 Search now for your lounge pass

 - You can catch a train to Oslo.
 If you are in Europe, there are several international train routes that connect to Oslo.
 For example, you can take a train from Stockholm, Sweden to Oslo, which is a popular route.
 Similarly, you can travel by train from Copenhagen, Denmark to Oslo.
 These routes are operated by various train companies, such as SJ in Sweden and DSB in Denmark.
 Book your trains to Oslo with Omio.